 To always be billed based on your actual energy use, consider reading the meter on the months we don’t.

 We make every attempt to read the meter every other month.
 On the months we do not read the meter, you will receive a bill based on estimated energy use.
-If you would prefer to be billed based on actual energy use, you can provide us with meter readings.
+If you would prefer to be billed based on your actual energy use, you can provide us with meter readings.
 The next scheduled meter read date is shown on page 1 of your bill.

 You can provide your meter readings:

 - Online by clicking on “Account" then on “Submit a Meter Reading."

 - By telephone using our self service line at 800.295.7323.
 (Please have your 11-digit account number and meter reading available.)